epam/ai-dial-interceptors-sdk/README.md

 }
 ```

-where `INTERCEPTOR_SERVICE_URL` is the URL of the interceptor service.
+where `INTERCEPTOR_SERVICE_URL` is the URL of the interceptor service, which is `http://localhost:5000` when run locally, or the interceptor service URL when deployed within Kubernetes.

-They could be then attached to particular models and applications:
+The declared interceptors could be then attached to particular models and applications:

 ```json
 {